MiMi0001/prioris/readme.md

 I also created a registration page, to register new users, and a Users list page, to showcase some basic JS usage.
 JS is implemented with OOP, using classes.

 I timed my work.
-I finished it in 3h:47m.
+I finished it within 4 hours..
 Unfortunately no time left for additional features and to add some fancy CSS.
 Sorry for the basic "design"!
 Some additional time was used to write this file.
 I uploaded the project to gitHub after I finished it, so there are no commits.